ardiawanbagusharisa/ardiawanbagusharisa.github.io/index.markdown

 I am an enthusiastic researcher experienced in game development and AI, and I love sharing my knowledge.
 I do digital and board games development and design.
 I am currently doing a PhD at NTUST's Computer Science focusing on PCG and Game AI, while also running a board game cafe as a Creative Director.
 I also have some experiences as a lecturer in University, and a project manager (side job) at my own small software company.

-I am Originally from Central Java, Indonesia.
+I was born in July, 20th, 1992 and I am Originally from Central Java, Indonesia.
 Currently living in Taipei, Taiwan.

-Language: Indonesian, English, currently learning Mandarin.
+I am native Indonesian, I use English daily, and I am currently learning Mandarin.

 I believe that I can help you to leverage your effort to reach your goal.
 Just contact me at: ardiawanbagusharisa@gmail.com